Course Open: February 26-March 17, 2021

 Real Time Sessions (RTS): Sunday, March 7, 2021; 2:00-4:00 pm ET (USA)

-Course RTS Times in Your Area: World Clock Converter Level and Prerequisites: This basic course will be open to veterinarians and veterinary support staff actively interested in managing bacterial disease in a honey bee colony.
+Course RTS Times in Your Area: World Clock Converter Level and Prerequisites: This advanced course will be open to veterinarians and veterinary support staff actively interested in managing bacterial disease in a honey bee colony.
+It is recommended that participants have a basic knowledge of bees and beekeeping terminology.

 VIN CE Course: Open to veterinarians and veterinary support staff.
 This course is approved by RACE for veterinarians and veterinary technicians/technologists.
 (RACE 22-38539) Course Information: